Open OnDemand

-Open OnDemand is how you can access TJ's Cluster.
+[Open OnDemand](https://openondemand.org/) is how you can access TJ's Cluster.
 It contains many different applications within it, including JupyterLab, a fully-online IDE that is very similar to Google's Colab interface.
-Additionally, it also contains other IDEs for other programming languages, including RStudio for R, a MATLAB setup, and even a fully online VS Code via Codeserver!
+Additionally, it also contains other IDEs for other programming languages, including a fully online VS Code via Codeserver!
+There are also plans to add more IDEs, such as RStudio and/or MATLAB in the near future.

 TJ's OnDemand instance is available at[ https://ondemand.tjhsst.edu](https://ondemand.tjhsst.edu/).
 The first time you load the page, it may take a minute or two, and you will be redirected to Ion to authenticate.
 Then you will be presented with a screen that looks like this:

 Here, choose the application you want.
-In the following, we assume you choose Jupyter Lab.
+In the following, we assume you choose Jupyter.
 You should then be asked for a Job Profile, with the following options:

 Please only choose what you need.
 Depending on usage, it may take longer to spawn instances for higher resource allocations, and others may be prevented from using resources allocated to you if you are not using them.